artlantis/MagentoTutorial/Tutorial - Intro & First Extension/README.md

 	    }
 	}

-Now execute your Controller Action by loading the following URLs:
+Now execute your controller action by loading the following URLs:

 	http://example.com/weblog/index/createNewPost
 	http://example.com/weblog/index/showAllBlogPosts

-The first works, the second not.
+The first works, the second doesn't.
 We need to add a PHP class file that defines our Blogpost collection.
-Every Model has a protected property named _resourceCollectionName that contains a URI that's used to identify our collection.
+Every Model has a protected property named `_resourceCollectionName` that contains a URI that's used to identify our collection.

-Magento considers Collections part of the Resource, so this URI is converted into the class name.
+Magento considers collections as part of the Resource, so this URI is converted into the class name.
 So the ressource identifier is translated into a type name like this:

 	'weblog/blogpost_collection' => Magentotutorial_Weblog_Model_Resource_Blogpost_Collection